 #4 End-user testing and review

 Now that your report has achieved a certain level of panache, you can send it out to a sample selection of call center managers and agents.
-This will be a real test of your reports readability, and will hopefully uncover any discrepancies in your data, akward sections of text or confusing graphics.
+This will be a real test of your report’s readability and will hopefully uncover any discrepancies in your data, awkward sections of text, or confusing graphics.
 Of course, you should also pay special attention to feedback related to the usefulness of your report.
-After all, wanting to craft a useful document is why you went to the trouble of compiling the thing in the first place.
+After all, wanting to craft a useful document is why you went through the trouble of compiling the thing in the first place.

 #5 Dissemination and fine-tuning

 If you’ve made it this far — congratulations!
-You’ve created, tested and reviewed a document crucial to the long-term success of your call center.
-This industry moves fast, and your company relies on comprehensive, professional call center reports to keep up with their competition.
+You’ve created, tested, and reviewed a document crucial to the long-term success of your call center.
+This industry moves fast, and your company relies on comprehensive, professional call center reports to keep up with its competition.
 So pat yourself on the back and get cracking on the next report!

 The bottom line